ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 # 1. Introduction

 QuestWorlds is a roleplaying rules engine suitable for you to play in any genre.
 It features an abstract, conflict-based, resolution method and scalable, customizable, character descriptions.
-Designed to emulate the way characters in fiction face and overcome challenges, it is suitable for a wide variety of generes and play styles.
+Designed to emulate the way characters in fiction face and overcome challenges, it is suitable for a wide variety of genres and play styles.

 ## 1.1 Why QuestWorlds?